9thLion/PCA/README.md

 PCApractical downloads and unzips the Analysis of livers of C57BL/6J mice fed a high fat diet for up to 24 week data then performs PCA on it.

-Testing.py was used to run the script when the data was already downloaded.

 PCAproject.pdf includes the plots and discussion.